Study with Stage School

 Course Fees & Full Student Info Pack

-Students enrolling in accreditation may be eligible to receive income support while attending the Diploma course.
-Please contact Centrelink to explore your eligibility as eligibility for Centrelink benefits is based on an individual’s personal circumstances.
+Students enrolling in our courses may be eligible to receive income support.
+For Centrelink purposes, eligibility for student payments are dependent on the course being approved.
+Please contact Centrelink to explore your eligibility for other income support payments as this is based on an individual’s personal circumstances.
+To find more information, please visit the Services Australia website.